Zusk/NifViewer/research/block-index-notes.md

 - `IMPORTANT_READ_ME.txt` notes that all strings are stored as `[uint32 length][bytes]` with no shared palette except for the very first header string.
 That is exactly what we see: the “name” field of block 0 encodes `spearman_fx.nif` inline, and later blocks (e.g. another `NiNode` around offset `0x1FE`) do the same for `monk.nif`.
 - Because `Num Strings` is zero, the `StringIndex` type described in `doc/string.html` effectively degenerates into an immediate sized string for this file family.
 Any parser for Civ 4 assets must therefore ignore the header string table (it is empty) and read string fields as `[uint32 length][latin1/ASCII bytes]`.
+- **Outlier – NiNode indices.** Civ 4’s unit NIFs occasionally encode names as string-table indices even though the header says `Num Strings = 0`.
+The pattern is `name_index (uint32)` → `0xFFFFFFFF` sentinel → `uint32 actual_length` → inline bytes.
+The “MD NonAccum” node (see `Content/archer.nif` at offset `0x894`) stores `0xFF7FFFFF` as the index followed by this sentinel block.
+A robust parser must detect “length” values larger than the remaining stream and probe for the sentinel before falling back to the legacy `[len][bytes]` form.
+This behavior is consistent with the `StringIndex` documentation and the Gamebryo toolchain; Civ 4 simply writes the baked strings inline immediately after the sentinel.

 ## Other 20.0.0.4 samples